VISITOR COUNT

 Diaries recorded that the land jutted out "on an extended plaine, a spot of earth which thrust out into depth and midst of the channell."

-The three passenger ships arrived thirteen years before the Pilgrims landed at what came to be known as Plymouth, Massachusetts.
-Traveling under the direction of the Virginia Company, this first group of settlers were all men, most of whom were in search of gold to make their fortune in the New World.
+Thirteen years before the Pilgrims landed at what became know as Plymouth, Massachusetts, the three passenger ships traveled under the direction of the Virginia Company loaded with a group of settlers, all men, most of whom were in search of gold to make their fortune in the New World.

-The original Susan Constant weighed 120 tons and, from tip to stern, was estimated at 116 feet.
-Built in 1605 in London, the ship was used primarily as a freighter for transporting goods.
-However, for the 1606-1607 voyage, it was leased to the Virginia Company by the English firm, Dapper, Wheatley, Colthurst and Company.
+The original Susan Constant was built in 1605 in London, weighed 120 tons and was estimated at 116 feet from tip to stern.
+The ship was used primarily as a freighter for transporting goods.
+However, for her 1606-1607 voyage, she was leased to the Virginia Company by the English firm of Dapper, Wheatley, Colthurst and Company.

-The all-men voyage began on December 20, 1606 and lasted four and one-half months and arrived at Jamestown on April 26, 1607.
-For the first six weeks, the three ships floated in the English Channel waiting for the right winds to carry them on their voyage.
+The voyage was staffed by all men and set out to sea on December 20, 1606, lasting four and one-half months and arriving at Jamestown on April 26, 1607.
+For the first six weeks, the three ships floated side by side in the English Channel waiting for the right winds to carry them on their voyage.

-The Susan Constant carried 54 men and the other two ships carried the remaining 51 men and all their belongings.
-John Smith was one of the 105 men.
+The Susan Constant carried 54 men, the second ship carried the remaining 51 men and the third ship transported all their belongings.
+Colonist John Smith was one of the 105 men.

-The Reverend Samuel Purchas, one of the passengers, wrote a manuscript in 1625 called "Pilgrims" in which he stated the name of the ship as the "Sarah Constant."
-But researchers and genealogists believed he was mistaken and that the passing of nearly twenty years possibly caused his confusion.
-In the leasing company documents, many newspaper accounts, and the writings of the first settlers, the ship was always the "Susan Constant" or "Susan."
+A passenger, The Reverend Samuel Purchas, wrote a manuscript in 1625 called "Pilgrims" in which he stated the name of the ship as the "Sarah Constant."
+But researchers and genealogists believed he was mistaken given that nearly twenty years had passed and that he was confused.
+Centuries later, looking over the leasing company documents, many newspaper reporters as well as some of the writings of the first settlers said that the ship was always the "Susan Constant" or "Susan."

 The Susan Constant did not stay long in Virginia.
-As soon as she was filled with timber, she sailed back to England and never returned to Virginia again.
+As soon as she was filled with timber, she sailed back to England abut she never returned to Virginia again.

 Sources: